Learn more about the latest super reforms and what they could mean for you.

 Effective from 1 July 2019

-The Protecting Your Super (PYS) package aims to protect super balances becoming diminished by fees and insurance premiums in inactive super accounts.
+The Protecting Your Super (PYS) package aims to protect super balances becoming eroded by fees and insurance premiums in inactive super accounts.

 There are four main areas of the PYS legislation: